danielazulay/Puzzle-Game-/README.md

 ## About the Game
 Iceberg Puzzle Game is a game about swaping pieces to complete the whole image of icebergs.
 This is a game built in DOM ,HTML, CSS and JavaScript as a part of a Ironhack project.
+The game is responsive for iphone6/7/8 only the game level easy.

 ## About the creator
 I am a Bachelor's Degree Information System, and student at Ironhack!!!